sandeep45/sandeep45.github.io/_posts/2015-08-14-testing-webhooks.md

       end
 ````

-This works but quickly goes out of hand as you start making a bunch of hashes each to represent a different scenerio.
+This works but quickly goes out of hand as you start making a bunch of hashes each to represent a different data set.
 Also the example above was an extremly simplified request.
 In real world the parameters are much bigger and are also accompanied with header values.
 The straw which broke the camel's back in our case was salesforce.
 It posts a gigantic XML file with batched data.
 The file is just huge and has hundred's of attributes.
 Converting that XML document to a hash and storing just didn't seem like something we wanted to do.
 So we move on to find a better solution.

 Before, I share my hack/solution to manage testing webhooks, I would like to mention some handy tools

-1. requestbin: gives you a url which external systems can hit. it records all the parameters, headers etc. which then you can inspect and learn from.
+1. [requestbin](http://api.jquery.com/deferred.then/): gives you a url which external systems can hit. it records all the parameters, headers etc. which then you can inspect and learn from.

-2. runscope: its a cloud testing suite. it allows you to specify your webhook as an api, then enter the request data you want to send it and then setup assertions.
+2. [runscope](https://www.runscope.com): its a cloud testing suite. it allows you to specify your webhook as an api, then enter the request data you want to send it and then setup assertions.
 Not to forget, it also does sequnces and more complex sets of tests with dynamic variables.
 I didn't explore this much as I am more intersted in doing my tests using rspec.

-3. ngrok: gives you a publically accesible url for your local server.
+3. [ngrok](ngrok.com): gives you a publically accesible url for your local server.
 Yes it sounds to good to be true, but it works.
 And yes your local server could be burried behind firwalls and routers and whatever.
 This thing will make it accessible on the ouside so other services can call your public url.

-4. Postbin Gem: Allows to setup a local post explorer.
+4. [requestbin](http://requestb.in/): Allows to setup a local post explorer.
 Gives you a url and all posts made to that url are stored and diplayed in the UI. https://github.com/lantins/postbin

-5. Postman: Its a chrome extension to make API calls easily and accurately and then explore the response.
+5. [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop): Its a chrome extension to make API calls easily and accurately and then explore the response.

-#### Using fixtures to test webhooks
+### Using fixtures to test webhooks

-First, I updated the webhook address at my external MA to my mahcine: `http://listenloop.ngrok.com/users/test`
+First, I updated the webhook address at my external MA system to point to my mahcine: `http://listenloop.ngrok.com/users/test`.
+Here i am using ngrok to make my server available on the internet.

-In the `test` method I just print it all the headers and parameters as seen by the rails controller.
+In the `test` method I just print out all the headers and parameters as seen by the rails controller.
 Here is how I did that:

 ````
   def test